-Currently in Santa Cruz County, California, where Drosophila suzukii was first recognised as a pest, trapping numbers during 2010 have remained very low, and below the levels recorded in 2008 and 2009 (Bolda 2009).
+In Santa Cruz County, California, where Drosophila suzukii was first recognised as a pest, trapping numbers during 2010 remained very low, and below the levels recorded in 2008 and 2009 (Bolda 2009).
 It is believed the broad adoption of recommended management methods for Drosophila suzukii have contributed to the recorded decline in pest numbers (Bolda 2009).
-4 Pathways